 Allopurinol may cause drowsiness.
 If any of the following serious side effects occur, stop giving allopurinol and seek emergency veterinary medical attention; an allergic reaction (difficulty breathing; swelling of the lips, tongue or face; hives), blood in the urine or pain when urinating, a rash, eye irritation, fever, chills or joint aches or severe nausea or vomiting.
 Other less serious side effects may occur.
 Continue giving allopurinol and talk to your veterinarian if your pet experiences upset stomach or diarrhea, dizziness or drowsiness or an acute attack of arthritis.
 Other side effects may also occur.
 Talk to your veterinarian about any side effect that seems unusual or bothersome to your pet.

 Avoid giving allopurinol to your pet on an empty stomach.

 Ampicillin or amoxicillin may increase the risk that a rash may develop.
 Tell your veterinarian if your pet is being given a thiazide diuretic, azathioprine, drugs used to treat cancer, cyclosporine, warfarin or theophylline.
 Drugs other than those listed may also interact with allopurinol.
 Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines.

-The medication should be given with meals.
-Water should be kept available for the pet.
+Allopurinol should be given with meals.
+Water should be kept available for your pet.
 Allopurinol may cause drowsiness.

 Should be stored at room temperature, away from moisture and heat.